Why Use a Sleep Calculator?

 What if I wake up naturally before my alarm?

-If you wake up naturally 10 or 20 minutes before your alarm, **get up!** This is a sign that your body has finished a sleep cycle and is ready to start the day.
-If you go back to sleep, you risk entering a new deep sleep phase, which will make waking up later much harder.
+If you wake up naturally 10 or 20 minutes before your scheduled alarm, go ahead and get out of bed.
+This usually means your body has cleanly finished a sleep cycle on its own.
+Going back to sleep increases the risk of slipping back into deep sleep and waking up groggy.

 Is 6 hours of sleep enough?

-Six hours corresponds to exactly 4 sleep cycles.
-While some people can function on 6 hours, it is often insufficient for long-term health.
-Most adults perform best on 7.5 hours (5 cycles) or 9 hours (6 cycles).
-Chronic sleep deprivation is linked to various health issues, so aim for 5 cycles whenever possible.
+Six hours equates to exactly four sleep cycles.
+While some people can get by on six hours occasionally, it is generally not enough for optimal long-term health and cognitive performance.
+Most adults feel and function best on 7.5 hours (five cycles) or 9 hours (six cycles).